d12frosted/elpa-mirror/melpa/embark-readme.txt

 when using `embark-act': you can use any command that reads from the minibuffer as an action and the target of the action will be inserted at the first minibuffer prompt.
-After running `embark-act' all of your keybindings and even `execute-extended-command' can be used to run a command.
+After running `embark-act' all of your key bindings and even `execute-extended-command' can be used to run a command.
 The action keymaps are normal Emacs keymaps and you should feel free to bind in them whatever commands you find useful as actions.